The Nitty Gritty of Exfoliation

 The most common question about exfoliating is: How often?

-Although exfoliating feels good and your skin looks better afterward, too much exfoliation will damage the epidermis and can lead to moisture loss, decreased barrier protection, increased sensitivity, and irritation.
+Although exfoliating will feel good and your skin will look better afterward, too much exfoliation can damage the epidermis and can lead to moisture loss, decreased barrier protection, increased sensitivity, and irritation.
+So do not overdo it!

 A good place to begin is once a week for the face and the body.
 Pay special attention to how your skin reacts to exfoliation.
 If your skin becomes red or irritated, you may need to change the type and/or frequency.